TowneBank (TOWN) Dividend Report

 Running the day-to-day operations is Billy Foster, who took over as CEO after nearly two decades inside the bank.
 He’s known for his methodical style and deep ties to the regional markets TowneBank serves.
 He doesn’t chase trends—he builds relationships.
 That tone filters down through the organization.
 The team surrounding him isn’t stuffed with outsiders on short stints.
 It’s built with long-time insiders who understand both the business and the communities they serve.
 The mix of mortgage, commercial, and retail banking leadership has kept TowneBank nimble enough to grow but grounded enough not to overreach.

 This is not a team that’s trying to reinvent banking.
 They’re focused on doing the basics well—earning trust, making responsible loans, and returning capital where it makes sense.
-That may not sound exciting, but it’s exactly the kind of temperament that’s helped the bank navigate the last few years without a hitch.
+The dividend increase executed in 2025 is a direct reflection of that philosophy: reward shareholders when the earnings justify it, and don’t overcommit when they don’t.
+That measured approach may not sound exciting, but it’s precisely the temperament that has helped the bank navigate multiple rate cycles without a stumble.

 Valuation and Stock Performance